AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

   * Added implementation details for the `add`, `find` and `help` features
   * Described sequence of operations, logic for parsing arguments, as well as design considerations
   * Added and documented new UML Diagrams to improve the technical clarity of the model layer and features:
-    * Model Component Object Diagram
+    * Object Diagram: Model Component
-    * AddCommand Sequence Diagram
-    * FindCommand Sequence Diagram
-    * HelpCommand Sequence Diagram
+    * Sequence Diagrams: AddCommand, FindCommand, HelpCommand
   * Updated instructions for manual testing

 ### Community